barisdalyan/git-tutorial/git/tutorial.md

 ---

-## What is version control system ?
+## What is version control system?

  **Version Control** is system that can save and revert modified files to a specific version.
 VCS is also referred to as _Revision Control_ and _Source Control_ system.